Sweating assessment

 How do I know if my sweating is excessive enough for a consultation?

 A consultation may be worthwhile if sweating is frequent, difficult to manage and affecting clothing, work, social comfort, exercise or daily planning.
-You do not need to know whether it is hyperhidrosis before booking.
-The appointment helps clarify the pattern.
+You do not need to know whether the term hyperhidrosis applies before booking.
+The appointment helps clarify the pattern and whether medical review should come first.

 Can a consultation confirm whether I have hyperhidrosis?

-The consultation can assess whether your pattern is consistent with hyperhidrosis and whether another medical cause needs to be considered.
-A formal medical diagnosis or investigation may require GP or specialist review where the history suggests it.
+Corey can assess whether your pattern sounds consistent with hyperhidrosis and whether another medical cause needs to be considered.
+A formal diagnosis, investigation or medical management may require GP or specialist review where the history suggests a broader health issue.

 What happens at an excessive sweating consultation?

 Corey reviews where sweating occurs, when it started, whether it is focal or widespread, triggers, severity, medical history, medicines, previous management and how it affects daily life.
-The aim is to decide what next step is appropriate.
+The aim is to decide whether treatment discussion, conservative advice, referral, waiting or no treatment is appropriate.

 Should I stop using antiperspirant before the appointment?